 - The Vanuatu Development Support Program (VDSP) – run by many government-approved agents around the world, this is the program you want to be looking for.
-It was launched in January of 2017 and it’s sole purpose is to grow Vanuatu’s economy and support its infrastructure, development, and changes.
+It was launched in January of 2017, and its sole purpose is to grow Vanuatu’s economy to support its infrastructure, development, and changes.

-Why would one country need two or even more CBI programs?
+Why would one country need two or even more citizenship by investment programs?
 Nobody really knows.
 Up until recently, the programs had different fee structures, different processes, and different citizenship features.

 How to Obtain a Passport From VAnuatu